Adityashahi4465/ASCentralDesk/README.md

 # ASCentralDesk (v3.0) Flutter, Riverpod 2.0, Nodejs, Expressjs, MongoDB, Cloudinary.
- **Download⬇️⬇️** the App [click here📱📱](https://drive.google.com/file/d/1SN5V_c4d26h9QWtSSKGuLWQjqY4GjNKG/view?usp=share_link)    (**NOTE**: User can login or register only with official DSEU email id after registration user have to verify their email via link will be provided on email).
+ To **Download⬇️⬇️** the App [click here📱📱](https://drive.google.com/file/d/1SN5V_c4d26h9QWtSSKGuLWQjqY4GjNKG/view?usp=share_link)    (**NOTE**: User can login or register only with official DSEU email id after registration user have to verify their email via link will be provided on email).
 The “Online Complaint Management System” software is an independent application.
 It is a self-contained complain.
 The system interfaces, user interfaces and hardware interfaces related with this software are defined as follows.

 check out the web version by [clicking here](https://github.com/Adityashahi4465/E-ASComplaint-Web)